Last updated on 13th June 2023 at 21:22 by Alex Nicholas

 Create the right mix of content

 Ensure your customers never get bored of the content they receive from you by offering them a variety of formats.
-This includes blogs, videos, and social media posts as well infographics or thought leadership material which can be incorporated into an online marketing strategy.
+This includes blogs, videos, and social media posts as well as infographics or thought leadership material which can be incorporated into an online marketing strategy.
 This is ideal for businesses looking to increase their reach on various platforms like Facebook and Instagram.

 Ensure that your content is ‘SEO compliant'